blue0513/flycheck-flash-mode-line/README.md

 # Flycheck flash mode line

-Flash mode line when flycheck detects erros !!
+Flash mode line when flycheck detects errors !!

 ## How It Works